chinchay/cloud-goal-tracker/specifications.md

 # Basic flux

 The main program calls `Auth` to authenticate the user.
 Different users can participate in the goal tracker.
-For each user, the program calls `Interace` to show the state of the goals and to allow updates.
-The class `DB` will allow those changes into the cloud database from the user's local device.
+For each user, the program calls `Interface` to show the state of the goals and to allow updates.
+The `Database`class will allow those changes into the cloud database from the user's local device.